-James Dresher and Virginia Morgan were raised outside of Pittsburgh, PA during the Great Depression.
+James T. Dresher and Virginia M. Dresher were raised outside of Pittsburgh, PA during the Great Depression.
 Their courtship developed during World War II, and they were married in 1942.
 They both credited their parents with instilling strong values that guided their approach to family, career, and community.

 Jim and Virginia began their professional lives at the U.S. Steel headquarters, where Jim worked in the mailroom while attending business school and Virginia worked as a secretary.
 After becoming a CPA, Jim rose to top executive positions in various industries and became known for turning struggling businesses into prosperous ones, most notably York International, the global heating and air conditioning firm.
 Also an entrepreneur, Jim started several companies of his own.
 While Jim’s career moved the family across the country, Virginia remained the heart and unifying force of the family.
 The Dresher family eventually settled at the historic Glenangus Farm in Harford County.

 In 1989, Jim and Virginia created the Dresher Foundation to support charitable organizations in Maryland.
 Virginia was the first president, and today the board is comprised of children, grandchildren, and in-laws.
 The Dreshers’ commitment to education and enrichment is a vital part of their legacy.
-Jim Dresher passed away in 1999 at age 79.
-His values live on in the Dresher children and grandchildren who, together with his wife Virginia Dresher, continue a tradition of weekly family dinners and collaboration on philanthropic projects.
+Jim Dresher passed away in 1999 at the age of 79, and Virginia in 2014 at the age of 92.
+Their values continue to live on through the work of the Dresher Foundation whose mission is to provide hope in community life.